heptarch/heptarch.github.io/_posts/2023-12-02-hello world.md

 how patterns connect us, by use, mention, and that pun from one to the other that is science, to the rest of the universe.
-I think *viriditas* extends well beyond science, but the goal of this site is to focus on this way of understanding—particularly the hard sciences of math, physics, and computing—and to try to make them accessible to a broader audience.
+I think *viriditas* extends well beyond science, but the goal of this site is to focus on scientific ways of understanding—particularly the hard sciences of math, physics, and computerology—and to try to make them accessible to a broader audience.

 I'll be revealing more about various projects as they develop.
 A few I'm